VertAdam/PianoKeyboard/README.md

 I am currently using Python 3.9 on windows and have not tested if a different version/Operating systems will cause any problems.

-To get this going
+To get this going should be very simple.
-1. plug in your MIDI Device
+1. Plug in your MIDI device
-2. Download this package
-3. Run the PianoFun class and select your input/output ports
-4. activate the PianoKeyboard method

-In code, it will look something like this:

-`Todo`
+2. Make sure all packages used in main.py are installed
+3. run main.py

+You should then get an image of the GUI that looks like this:

+### insert image of gui ***

+There are a few custom bindings already made, but if you want to create your own simply choose the bindings you want for each note and then press "Save as custom binding".
+Now this binding will be easily accessible whenever you run the script again.

+Once all the bindings you want are selected, press "Use These Bindings".
+Now the keys you play will perform the binding set to it.
+Enjoy!

+### insert GIF of it being used ***

 # TODO's